Bradleycolesperkins/car-selection/README.md

    ```
    npm start
    ```
-   The server will run on http://localhost:3001
+   The server will run on the port specified in your `.env` file (default: 3001)

 ### Frontend Setup
 1. Navigate to the frontend directory: